iotauth/iotauth_experiments/experiments/ccs2017/README.md

 **$MOUNT_DIR**

-* This directory indeicates the host path mounted into each linux container, providing access to experiment files.
-It can be set to $REPO_ROOT to expose the entire repository.
+* This directory specifies the host path mounted into each linux container, providing access to experimental files.
+It can be set to $REPO_ROOT to mount all the necessary repositories.

 **Environment variable details**